gitliber/SentimentAnalysisRNN-miniguide/README.md

 # Save the model to the models folder

 Running this example fits the model and summarizes the estimated performance.
-We can see that this very simple model achieves a score of nearly 86.27% which is in the neighborhood of the original paper, with very little effort.
+We can see that this very simple model achieves a score of nearly 90% with very little effort.

 # Check the Accuracy of the model and save the model to the folder
 Once we have finished training the model we can easily test its accuracy.
 Keras provides a very handy function to do that: